NHS-digital-website/indicators-hippo-migrator/README.md

 allow for execution of just selected steps during development of the Migrator in order to speed up the development cycle.

+The following paragraph present examples of certain command line parameters but keep in mind that one the relevant imports have been executed, the examples are no longer relevant and can only be used as illustration rather than for actual execution.

 As, in the case of Clinical Indicators content this resulted in a considerable number of parameters required to be defined, for convenience, the following provides an example of a command line with a complete list of arguments required to execute all steps of the conversion in one go: